 A Father.
 A Froehlich.
 A Family.
 A Farm.

 When I reach back to my childhood, many memories of Christmas come to mind but one in particular, spending Christmas at the home of our grandparents, Elizabeth and Joseph Froehlich.
-As tradition, the years between the late 50’s through the early 60’s were when my dad, mom, two brothers and I would pile into the blue Chevy that was parked in front of our house on West 19th Street in Deer Park and make our way to the farmhouse in Elmont.
-Adjacent to the house were the 54 acres of farmland that extended out from Elmont Road to the Belt Parkway.
-And it was the house we would all enter for Christmas dinner.
+As tradition, the years between the late 50’s through the early 60’s were when my dad, mom, two brothers and I would pile into the blue Chevy that was parked in front of our house on West 19th Street in Deer Park, Long Island and make our way to the farmhouse in Elmont, a town outside of the city.
+Adjacent to our grandparent’s house were the 54 acres of farmland that extended out from Elmont Road to the Belt Parkway.

 Now that Christmas 2020 is fast-approaching, it will be different.
 A new tradition begins.
 My dad passed away on November 15, 2020.
 His death happened during a year we can all agree as one of the worst in history.
 Yet, by grace, I made it to California to see him before he departed and for that, I am grateful.

 My dad was the epitome of humble.
 He never complained.
 He never criticized.
 He was staunch in his values.
 And because of his faith, he was content in all things.
-He will be missed by us three and our respective spouses, Vincent Jr. and Arlene Froehlich, Linda and Ed Santavicca, Raymond Froehlich and Nora Pirquet as well as his two grandsons, Owen and Lukas Froehlich.
+He will be missed by us and our respective spouses (Vincent Jr. and Arlene Froehlich, Linda and Ed Santavicca, Raymond Froehlich and Nora Pirquet) as well as his two grandsons.
 He is also survived by his sister, Betty Pope and brothers Joseph Froehlich and William Froehlich and his wife, Patricia in addition to many nieces and nephews.

 Most who knew this “quiet man of strength,” can agree that he was defined by his oversized heart, his humility and his enduring love for family.
 And of course, the Froehlich farm.